Skip to content

 Bedrock requires environment variables to be configured in order to get started.

-The .env file in the app/bedrock/ directory must be configured with Local's database settings along with your home URL.
+The .env file must be configured with Local's database settings along with your home URL.
 Update the following values in your .env file:

 DB_NAME='local'